-Fifty-seven percent (57%) of the sites contained vehicles that were maintained, repaired, and washed on site.
+Forty percent (40%) of the sites contained vehicles that were maintained, repaired, and washed on site.
 Half of those locations performed at least some of this work outside.
-Fueling areas were directly connected to storm drains at 71% of the sites, and uncovered, outdoor fueling areas were located at 42% of the sites.
+Fueling areas were directly connected to storm drains at 20% of the sites, and uncovered, outdoor fueling areas were located at 20% of the sites.
 Uncovered, outdoor fueling areas are potential sources of fuel pollution, especially when the fueling areas are directly connected to the sewer.
-Spills and leaks from vehicles were identified at 29% of the sites.
+Spills and leaks from vehicles were identified at 20% of the sites.

-Materials were stored outside, without a cover at 57% of the locations assessed.
+Materials were stored outside, without a cover at 40% of the locations assessed.
 Materials stored outside, without cover are more likely to be sources of pollution than those stored in protected locations.

-Fifty-seven percent (57%) of assessed locations had dumpsters unprotected from rainfall or in damaged condition.
-Over half of the sites, had dumpsters that were located near a storm drain inlet.
+Twenty percent (20%) of assessed locations had dumpsters unprotected from rainfall or in damaged condition.
+Twenty percent (20%) also had dumpsters that were located near a storm drain inlet.
 Leaky dumpsters or trash around them has the potential to contaminate runoff that will eventually enter the storm drain.

-The building and parking lots at these locations ranged in age from five to 30 years.
-Only two of the sites had buildings and parking lots classified as 'clean', while there were two additional sites with only parking lots classified as 'clean.'
-Seventy-one percent (71%) of locations had downspouts that directly discharge to the sewer or to impervious areas drained by the sewer.
-Downspout connections contribute significantly to the volume and peak flow of water in sanitary and storm sewers.
+The building and parking lots at these locations ranged in age from ten to 50 years.
+Buildings were classified as 'clean' at 80% of the sites, while parking lots were classified as 'clean' at only 20% of the sites.
+Only one assessed location had downspouts that directly discharge to the sewer (storm or sanitary) or to impervious areas drained by the sewer.